GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 model is expected to evolve and improve over time and be updated periodically; the frequency of this is still under consideration.

+#### Where can I find the current classifier model?

+You can find the path to the model file in the "Classifier" tab of `chrome://topics-internals/` page.
+The top 10k domains currently used are in the `override_list.pb.gz` file found in the same directory as the model above.
+The domain to topics associations in the list are utilized by the API in lieu of the output of the model itself.

+To run the model directly, refer to the documentation here: https://www.tensorflow.org/lite/guide/inference#running_a_model (Also see: https://www.tensorflow.org/learn)

+To inspect the override_list.pb.gz file:

+* Unpack it: `gunzip -c override_list.pb.gz > override_list.pb`
+* Use protoc to inspect: `protoc --decode_raw < override_list.pb > output.txt`
+* Also see: Taxonomy of topics with IDs: https://github.com/patcg-individual-drafts/topics/blob/main/taxonomy_v1.md

 #### How can I provide feedback or input on the classifier model?

 There are [several channels](/docs/privacy-sandbox/feedback/) for